aryelgois/Medools/README.md

 aryelgois\Medools\MedooConnection::loadConfig('path/to/config/medools.php');
 ```

-It's a good idea to put in something like `bootstrap.php`, which also requires
+It's a good idea to put in something like a `bootstrap.php`, which also requires
 composer's autoload (prior to the line above), and is always required by your
 scripts.

-[MedooConnection] works as a factory that reuses Database connections.
-The
+> [MedooConnection] works like a Medoo factory, but reuses its instances.
-reason for the config file being `.php` is that it contains sensitive data, and
-if this file is accessible in the public directory of your app, loading it will
-show nothing.

 # Using a Model